KARUUN_SHOOTING4552_V1

 What is the composition of the rattan used for karuun®?

-The composition of rattan in its unprocessed form is cellulose, hemicellulose, lignin (about 21-27%), inorganic substances (of which: silicon dioxide 68%, magnesium dioxide 12%, calcium dioxide 17%)
+The composition of rattan in its unprocessed form is cellulose, hemicellulose, lignin (about 21-27%), inorganic substances (of which: 68% silicon dioxide, 12% magnesium dioxide, 17% calcium dioxide).

 What are the material’s technical properties?

 Unlike bamboo, rattan is not hollow.
-Rattan is characterised by its capillary structure, characterised by technical robustness, flexibility and lightness.
-These properties allow it to be processed creatively and shaped with heat and water.
+Rattan is characterised by its capillary structure, robustness, flexibility and lightness.
+These properties allow rattan to be processed creatively and shaped with heat and water.

 About karuun®